Medicare Preventive care Your Coverage Options Your Health & Wellness

 The shingles vaccine can be especially important for older adults.
-The vaccine has been found to reduce your risk of stroke, heart attack and dementia, as well as blocking the development of painful rashes all over your body, reports Daryl Austin for National Geographic.
+The vaccine blocks the development of painful rashes all over your body.
+It also has been found to reduce your risk of stroke, heart attack and dementia, reports Daryl Austin for National Geographic.

 You do not want to get shingles.
 It’s a bad infection.
 The pain is harsh, persistent and ugly.
 And, it can last many months.